YordanGeorgiev/qto/doc/md/features_doc.md

 ### 4.1.
 Absence of application crashing
-Due to the stable architecture based on the based web framework out there - Mojolicious, the qto crashes experienced during the last years of operation have been extremely rare.
+Qto is a vertically integrated application - from the OS till the client side libraries, which has been designed from the ground up to have stable architecture component wise and to rely on the best frameworks (Mojolicious, VueJS), libraries and tools out there, without creating too much interdependencies, thus the qto crashes experienced during the last years of operation have been extremely rare.
-Qto is vertically integrated - once you have installed the full stack according to the latest released version the probability of experiencing an application crash are less than 0,01% of the time.